top of page

 Greek cuisine is all about island life, fresh ingredients, loads of seafood, and light flavours.
 However, Greek cuisine also has a myriad of vegetarian dishes.
 The most popular are dolmas, flavoured rice wrapped in vine leaves.
 Here is another lovely dish that highlights the region's flavours.

 This contemporary cookbook on Greek food is a work of art, with beautiful photographs and a wealth of traditional recipes that have been reimagined.
 So far, I have cooked a few recipes from here, such as Greek avocado toast, and they have all been amazing.
-I highly recommend this cookbook for chefs who are looking to break out of traditional Greek cuisine and want something new for everyone else.
-For more wonderful recipes from this cookbook, click here.
+I highly recommend this cookbook for chefs seeking to break away from traditional Greek cuisine and for those looking for something new.

 Ingredients: